arnog/mathlive/tutorials/USAGE_GUIDE.md

 ## Selectors

-User initiated commands that control the math field can be dispatched using the [`perform()`]{@link MathField#perform} commands.
+User initiated commands that control the mathfield can be dispatched using the [`perform()`]{@link MathField#perform} commands.
 Commands are identified by a string called the **selector**.
 Most commands take no parameters.
 When a command does have a parameter, an array made up of the selector and the